toddy15/isoquery/man/isoquery.rst

     ES      ESP     724     Spanje

-All of the above works for different ISO standards as well, so you can switch to the more extensive standard ISO 3166-2 by using the --iso command line option.
+All of the above works for different ISO standards as well, so you can switch to the more extensive standard ISO 3166-2 by using the **--iso** command line option.
 The columns are country code, subset type (e.g. State, Province, etc.), ISO 3166-2 code, parent, and name.
-Please note that the fourth column (parent) may be empty.
+The fourth column (parent) may be empty.

 ::